 Freddie Frederico (the Angels’ trainer) was going to drive him to the hospital.
 Everybody else went up to Freddie’s room and waited to hear something.
-Ten minutes later, Freddie called us and said “Lyman hasn’t got a chance.
+Ten minutes later, Freddie called us and said, “Lyman hasn’t got a chance.
 All they can do is make him comfortable before he dies.”

 An Excerpt from that Eulogy:

-Rod Carew in an excerpt from his biography said this about Bostock:
+Rod Carew, in an excerpt from his biography, said this about Bostock:

 When we played the Angels [in 1978], he sent the batboy over to me with a newspaper photograph of himself wearing sunglasses with dollar signs on the lenses.
 Above the picture Lyman had written, Rod, I need help.
 His average was around .200.
 So I watched him in the game.
 I noticed he was lunging at pitches.
 He was too anxious.
-His swing wasn’t smooth, as it normally is.
-I told him I thought he was trying to hit the ball into “holes” between fielders instead of swinging with the pitch.
+His swing wasn’t smooth, as it usually is.
+I told him I thought he was hitting the ball into “holes” between fielders instead of swinging with the pitch.
 No one can manipulate a bat so well that he can consistently hit the ball into holes.
 I don’t know if I helped or not, but Lyman picked up and was batting .296 when he died, at age 27.”

-“Hundreds lined the nearby streets, a somber collection of men and women, adults and children, lawyers and plumbers, doctors and construction workers.
+“Hundreds lined the nearby streets, a sad collection of men and women, adults and children, lawyers and plumbers, doctors and construction workers.
 Some stood to see what all the fuss was about.
-But most were, simply, stunned.
-Whereas other athletes from the tough streets of L.A. often made their money and left for the Hills, Bostock knew whereof he came.
+But most were stunned.
+Whereas other athletes from the tough streets of L.A. often made their money and left for the Hills, Bostock knew of which he came.
 He worked with local kids, contributed thousands of dollars to a new low-income housing complex, invested in a local chain of photo kiosks and an apartment complex.
 He was one of them, and it showed.
 “They came on bicycles.
 They came walking,” wrote Brad Pye Jr. in The Los Angeles Sentinel, the city’s African-American weekly newspaper.
 “They came talking.
 They came on crutches.
 They came in Cadillacs and other cars.
 They came dressed up, and they came in rollers and curlers to watch from a distance.
 They came in record numbers.
 And they just kept coming.”

-Leonard Smith was actually tried twice for murder, with his lawyers arguing that Barbara Smith’s alleged infidelity had driven him insane.
+Leonard Smith was tried twice for murder, with his lawyers arguing that Barbara Smith’s alleged infidelity had driven him insane.
 The first trial resulted in a hung jury.
-In the second trial, Smith was found not guilty by reason of insanity and was committed for psychiatric treatment.
+In the second trial, Smith was found not guilty because of insanity and was committed for psychiatric treatment.
 Within seven months, he was deemed no longer mentally ill by his psychiatrists and released.
 Including his time in jail awaiting and during the trial, Smith’s time in custody amounted to a meager 21 months.